oracle/node-oracledb/doc/api.md

 Oracle Database `DATE`, `TIMESTAMP` and `TIMESTAMP WITH LOCAL TIME ZONE` types can be bound as `DATE` for DML RETURNING.
 These types and `ROWID` can also be bound as `STRING`.

+No duplicate binds are allowed in a DML statement with a `RETURNING` clause, and no duplication is allowed between bind variables in the DML section and the `RETURNING` section of the statement.

 An example of DML RETURNING binds is: